-GERD is a condition in which the content of stomach moves back to the esophagus, instead of moving to the small intestine.The content of stomach has a low pH due to gastric fluids.
+GERD is a condition in which the content of stomach or even small intestine move back to the esophagus, instead of moving to the small intestine.The content of stomach has a low pH due to gastric fluid.
 This reflux of gastric fluids cause a series of symptoms as:

 - chest pain